jhyun0919/jhyun0919.github.io/_posts/Meeting Log/2021-04-16-Dr Zhu Group Meeting Log.md

 #### Why do we need GROUPING?

 Usually, the variables of the minimization problem are not correlated.
-However, when there are certain constraints or correlation between variables, we need to group them appropriately.
+However, when there are certain constraints or correlations between variables, we need to group them appropriately.

-The power injections as minimization variables, covered in the presentation , is a good example.
+The power injection as a minimization variable, covered in the presentation, is a good example.
 Since power is comprised of active and reactive power, the variable of <a href="#Eq.
 (3)">the minimization problem of Eq.
 (3)</a> has to be grouped as follows.

 $$
 \tilde{\mathbf{s}}_{t} = \begin{bmatrix} \tilde{p}_n ; \tilde{q}_n \end{bmatrix}